aws-samples/amazon-managed-service-for-apache-flink-examples/infrastructure/AutoScaling/README.md

 ## Known limitation

-The autoscaler only supports for Managed Service for Apache Flink metrics with `Applicaiton` dimension.
+The autoscaler only supports for Managed Service for Apache Flink metrics with `Application` dimension.

 If your application uses *Monitoring metrics level* = *Application* all metrics are published to CloudWatch with `Application` dimension only, and the autoscaler can use any metrics.